joshburgess/redux-most/README.md

 very useful tool which happens to exist across many different languages.
 Learning it is definitely a good idea.
 However, most is significantly smaller, less complicated, and faster than RxJS 5.
 I prefer its more minimal API and focus on performance for my own JS projects using reactive streams.
+Also, like Ramda or Lodash/fp, it supports a functional API where the data (a stream, in this case) is passed in last.
+This is important, because it allows you to use functional programming techniques like currying & partial application, which you can't do with RxJS, because it only features an OOP/fluent style API.

 ### Why integrate most/RxJS with redux instead of recreating it with streams?